Skip to content

 • whether those paths exist

-• whether they are writable by the current process
+• whether DB_DIR, THUMBNAILS_DIR, and PREVIEWS_DIR are writable by the current process

 The database keeps resetting